-There Is No Hero In Heroin Foundation is a nonprofit organization dedicated to ending the devastation addiction causes families.
-We envision a world where fewer lives are lost and help exists for the millions of Americans affected by addiction.
+TiNHiH Foundation is a nonprofit organization dedicated to ending the devastation addiction and mental health conditions causes families.
+We envision a world where fewer lives are lost and help exists for the millions of Americans affected by addiction and mental health.

 Scott Allen Frost is an executive, entrepreneur, father, and author.
 Scott is a native Nevadan who was raised and educated in Reno.
 He’s the co-founder and President of Titan Brands based in Las Vegas.
 Scott has directed the design, development and operation of restaurant and nightlife venues in Nevada, Arizona and New York.
 Titan was recognized as Las Vegas’ “Restaurateur of the Year” by the Nevada Restaurant Association.